Do you have dead grass or dormant grass? It can be tough to tell the difference but follow these steps to identify and revive dormant grass.

 Dormant grass can cause a lot of panic since its tan or brown color closely resembles dead grass, or dying grass.
 But before you panic, make the following observations and perform the following tests:

-2. Observe the consistency- Is the brown grass patchy, or uniform and widespread throughout your lawn?
+3. Observe the consistency- Is the brown grass patchy, or uniform and widespread throughout your lawn?

 During the winter dormancy period, dormant grass is usually pretty consistent in color throughout the lawn, or through large sections of your lawn.
-If there are smaller, distinct patches, then you probably have dead grass, fungus, or some kind of other problem in those areas.

 For summer dormancy in cool season grass you might see some patchiness since there could be areas of your lawn that tend to dry out quicker due to sunlight exposure and soil makeup.
 If you have an irrigation system you could have a couple areas of poor coverage and therefor those areas might show signs of dormancy as well.

-Overall, dormancy in cool season grasses tends to be uniform, especially during the winter dormancy period.
+Overall though, dormancy in cool season grasses tends to be uniform, especially during the winter dormancy period.

 But for warm season grasses such as Bermuda and St. Augustine, you can get some real funky patterns for the brief periods heading into winter dormancy and heading back out of dormancy in the spring.
 Don’t be alarmed if you see some of these crazy patterns.
 Check out this pic of a lawn with Bermuda Grass heading into dormancy: